 All woodwind, brass, percussion and color guard (with the exception of Fundamentals of Music class members) combine to form the Tiger Marching Band.
 The Klein ISD Course Descriptions publication lists participation in the marching band as a required element of every band course / class.
 Students earn PE credit through marching band.
 The actual number of minutes spent in marching must be at least as many as the number of minutes in a semester-long PE class during the school day.
 Attendance at rehearsals and performances is mandatory.
 The Tiger Band performs at all varsity football games and at marching competitions.
 Students who are also members of other KC organizations, such as football and volleyball teams, where required practice is at the same time as marching practice, do need uniforms and will travel to varsity football games and marching contests.
-The performances of the marching band include all playing from pregame to postgame when all students participate.
+The performances of the marching band include playing from pregame to post-game when all students participate.
 Those team members who do not learn the marching routines will help in other ways during half time and at marching contests.

 The Tiger Marching Band is committed to the best in Musical Pageantry.

 Membership in Color Guard / Winterguard is by audition.
 Members will learn to perform with flags, rifles and sabers with dance choreography.
-The Color Guard, in the fall, is part of the Tiger Marching Bands and performs at football games and marching contests.
+The Color Guard, in the fall, is part of the Tiger Marching Band and performs at football games and marching contests.
 The Winterguard performs in gyms in competitions in the spring.
 If you like dance performance, this may be for you!

 Membership is by audition.
 Wind Ensemble members are expected to participate in the Tiger Marching Band, attend all scheduled rehearsals including chamber ensemble rehearsals, sectional rehearsals and weekly night rehearsals in the spring, as well as attend all concerts, recitals, contests, and festivals.
 Band should be a priority for Wind Ensemble members; the desire to become an exceptional player is the norm.
 Wind Ensemble members are expected to audition for Region Band and to perform both solos and ensembles at the KISD Solo & Ensemble Contest.
-Members are strongly encouraged to participate in Region Jazz Band and / or Region Orchestra contests and in the UIL Region and State Solo & Ensemble Contests.
+Members are strongly encouraged to participate in Region Orchestra contests and in the UIL Region and State Solo & Ensemble Contests.
 Every student should take private lessons if at all possible.
 The Wind Ensemble will participate in UIL Contests and Band Contests or Festivals in the spring and the music prepared for these will be of the highest demand.

 The Wind Ensemble performed at Carnegie Hall in New York in 2007, at the Chicago Symphony Center in 2010, and Lincoln Center Plaza in New York in 2015.
 They will perform in other prestigious competitions in the future.
 When such a performance is scheduled, Wind Ensemble members and families must be willing to make the financial commitment that allows each student to travel to the competition.